LLQ95/EasyWGS/README.md

 **English** | [简体中文](README.zh-CN.md)

-easyWGS is a reproducible, numbered-directory workflow for bacterial isolate whole-genome sequencing (WGS).
+EasyWGS is a reproducible, numbered-directory workflow for bacterial isolate whole-genome sequencing (WGS).
 It covers Illumina short reads, Oxford Nanopore and PacBio long reads, and hybrid assembly, and it chains quality control, two-layer decontamination, assembly and polishing, assembly QC, annotation, MLST, species-specific